 At the core of your brand identity is your logo, and it’s the symbol that acts as your brand’s spokesperson.
 Before you create a logo, it’s important to think about what your brand’s mission is and the values that you stand behind.

-These traits should be expressed in your logo’s design, whether you use a green color palette to express an eco-friendly brand, or a cursive font to emphasize your elegant clientele.
+These traits should be expressed in your logo’s design – you can use a green color palette to express an eco-friendly brand, a cursive font to emphasize your elegant clientele, or a symbol of a mustache/beard combination to represent your barbershop business.

 Your brand imagery is an important part of communicating your brand identity.
-It refers to the acceptable images you can use across all of your communications with your audience, and it’s usually centered around the colors used in your logo.
+It refers to the acceptable images you can use across all of your communications with your audience, and it’s usually centered around the colors used in your logo – think of it like having an overarching aesthetic.

 (This isn’t to be confused with brand image, which is the way that your customers come to think about your brand over time, based on interactions they have with you.)

-Your brand imagery works with other elements of your brand in order to express your brand identity.
+Brand imagery works with other elements of your brand to express your brand identity.
+It creates consistency throughout any physical products you create and digital platforms you may post on.

 Think of the imagery on your website or your social media accounts; each of those images needs to be carefully chosen to make sure they use or complement your brand’s colors, values, and overall messaging.